Dragorn421/ACMV/README.md

 |value    |text        |No  |None   |Collate: utf8_bin                  |

 The name column doesn't have to be primary, it shouldn't make any difference given the size of the table.
-This table must contain two rows so ACMV works:
+This table must contain two entries so ACMV works:

 |name       |value                               |Comment                                       |
 |-----------|------------------------------------|----------------------------------------------|